Zachary Brault-Guillard

-Zachary Bichotte Paul Brault-Guillard (born December 30, 1998) is a Canadian professional soccer player who plays as a right-back for Major League Soccer club CF Montréal and the Canadian national team.
+Zachary Bichotte Paul Brault-Guillard (born December 30, 1998) is a professional soccer player who plays as a right-back for Swiss Super League club Lugano.
+Born in Haiti, he plays for the Canada national team.

 Early life

 Brault-Guillard was born in Haiti and raised in Montreal after being adopted by a Quebecois and French couple.
 Brault-Guillard was raised in Montreal until the age of seven before relocating to France.
 As a youth, he spent time with Lagnieu and Ain Sud, in the Auvergne-Rhône-Alpes region, before entering the Olympique Lyonnais academy with the under-13 team.

 Club career

-Montreal Impact / CF Montréal

 In February 2019, Brault-Guillard joined the Montreal Impact on loan from Olympique Lyonnais.
 He made his debut on March 2 in Montreal's season opener against the San Jose Earthquakes, as a substitute for Ignacio Piatti in the 85th minute.

 Brault-Guillard transferred to Montreal permanently on January 25, 2020.
 Upon completion of the 2021 MLS season, CF Montréal would announce that they would exercise the option on Brault-Guillard's contract for 2022.
+Upon completion of the 2023 Season, CF Montréal would announce that they would not pick up Brault-Guillard's contract for 2024, ending his time with the club.